 Good nutrition is crucial to maintaining an older person's health and overall well-being.
-There are 221 programs nationwide that administer Title VI of the Older Americans Act, which promote nutrition and supportive services.
+There are 221 programs nationwide that administer Title III of the Older Americans Act, which promote nutrition and supportive services.
 One of the more popular programs, commonly known as "Meals on Wheels", provides home meals delivered by local volunteers to the elderly.
 Meals vary from 1-2 meals daily and often includes a hot and/or cold meal.
 Many grocery delivery services are available nationwide or may be arranged with more familiar local grocers.

 Finding Meals on Wheels programs is simply accomplished by looking up which ones are offered in your area.
 Grocery delivery services can be located by referring to several national companies offering on-line ordering or making arrangements with your local grocery store providing these services.